Hestra Heli 3-Finger Glove

 - Thumb not articulated — meh

 As you can see from the number of pros and cons, I have a complicated relationship with these mitt/gloves.
 In some ways brilliant, in others funky and a tad annoying.
-The bottom line is that I really like them in cold weather, and a few small changes could transform them from very good to outstanding.
+The bottom line is that I really like them in cold weather up to a point, and a few small changes could transform them from very good to outstanding.

 I refuse to winter hike without legitimate backup mitts and shells and picked these up on sale to serve as my backups a few years ago.
 Having the separate index finger intrigued me.
 White leather palms? interesting choice.
 I pretty much insist on having a fully removable insert, which these have, so i gave them a try.
-I still have them and haven't given any thought to replacing them.
+I still have the lobster shells and haven't given any thought to replacing them as the backup mitt.

-These are mostly too warm for where i currently live, but they are great for winters in the Northeast. though they are intended to be a ski glove, i haven't used them for that, just for hiking in the winter. and except for one particularly freezing day when my index finger felt a little nippy, I readily swap these for my warmer outdoor research mitts.
+These are mostly too warm for where I currently live, but they are great for winters in the Northeast.
+Though they are intended to be a ski glove, I haven't used them for that, just for hiking in the winter.
+And except for one particularly freezing day when my index finger felt a little nippy, I readily swap these for my warmer outdoor research mitts for 'average' 10-20 degree days.
+If you expect consistent sub-zero weather, though, the isolated index finger might suffer, and you might prefer a pure mitten.